anirudhbichal/anirudhbichal/README.md

 ## About Me
 👨‍💻 I'm a Software Engineer with a passion for Digtal Transformation/Creating Rich User Interfaces.
-🎓 I specialize in Fullstack Development using Javasctip.
+🎓 I specialize in Fullstack Development using Javascript.

 ## Skills
 - Languages: JavaScript, Typescript